braze-inc/braze-docs/_docs/_user_guide/sage_ai/generative_ai/ai_liquid/ai_liquid_prompts.md

 - Any known preferences or requirements for the message
 - Instructions on how to handle situations, such as a lack of responses from the message recipient or fallback message options
-- When asking for Liquid that uses Connected Content, documentation for the API endpoint or a sample API response or both
+- When asking for Liquid that uses Connected Content, documentation for the API endpoint, a sample API response, or both

 ### Get creative